 strong consumer demand for certified produce.
 Entrepreneurs targeting premium

 segments can capture price premiums.
-OTA

 · Aquaculture scale: Global aquaculture